 - Transactional information

-We may also collect certain information when you visit, use or navigate the Website that does your specific identity (personal data) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Website and other technical information.
+We may also collect certain information when you visit, use or navigate the Website that does your specific identity (personal data) but may include device and usage information, such as your browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Website and other technical information.
 This information is primarily needed to maintain the security and operation of our Website, and for our internal analytics and reporting purposes.

 How do we collect this information?

 We may collect information about you when you:

 - Visit the Website, and other sites accessible from the Website using cookies and web beacons